CraftAcademy/cartify/README.md

 ```bash
 $ rails g controller products show # or whatever class you use for products
 ```
+## Helpers and Session

+Cartify comes with some helper methods that will make it easy to integrate into your application's flow.

 Modify your `ApplicationController` to include the Cartify methods and helpers: